abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 ---
 layout: post
-title:  "Four tips for students and young designers"
+title:  "Four tips for aspiring designers and developers"
-description: "Forging career in the creative industries can be hard to begin with, here’s some handy advice get you ahead of the game"
+description: "Starting a career in the creative industry can be hard to begin with, here’s some handy advice get you moving"
 date:   2016-07-03 08:29:49
 category: Advice
 ---

-Here’s something you may already know: getting a gig in the design industry is tough.
+Getting a gig in the creative industry is tough.
 It’s a crowded market with employers looking for multi-disciplined creatives, so standing out from the crowd can be difficult.
-At [Vivid](http://www.vividcreative.com/), we actively encourage applications and enquiries from students, graduates and designers who are new to the industry.
+At [Vivid](http://www.vividcreative.com/), we actively encourage applications and enquiries from students, graduates and developers who are new to the industry.
 So if that's you, here’s a few tips on how to get your foot in the door.

 ## 1. Get some kit